24 Old Mouth Rd, Marshfield, MA 02050, USA

-Prior to the 1898 Portland Gale, this area was the mouth of the North River.
+Prior to the 1898 Portland Gale, the area between Marshfield’s Rexhame Beach and the southern end of Humarock was the mouth of the North River.
 It was a major center of activity, since all boats entering and leaving the river passed by.
 It is now a barrier beach.
-A plaque in the Rexhame Beach parking lot makes note of this.
+Look for the historic plaque in the Rexhame Beach parking lot.

 Features

 Have you ever wondered why Humarock is part of Scituate, not Marshfield?
 It’s not attached by land to Scituate.
 It’s actually contiguous with Marshfield – by land, via the Rexhame Dunes.
-(It’s also attached to Marshfield by bridge, on Sea Street/Marshfield Avenue.)
+(It’s also connected to Marshfield by two bridges, on Sea Street and Julian Street.)
 Before 1898, the mouth of the North River sat at the southern end of Humarock, near present-day Rexhame Beach in Marshfield.
-The site of the current mouth between Third and Fourth Cliffs was then a narrow barrier beach.
+Back then, the location of the current river mouth, between Third and Fourth Cliffs, was a narrow barrier beach.

 On November 26 and 27, 1898, a nor’easter known as the Portland Gale struck the New England coastline.
 It is remembered particularly for wreaking havoc on the South Shore and Cape Cod.
 Named after one of over 100 ships that were wrecked during the course of the storm, the Portland Gale claimed more than 400 lives in under 24 hours.
-It is considered to be New England’s worst maritime disaster ever, with widespread destruction of homes, railroad tracks, sea walls and bridges.
+It is considered to be New England’s worst maritime disaster, with widespread destruction of homes, railroad tracks, and bridges.

 However . . . in 1843, a group of set out under cover of night and with shovels, picks, and teams of oxen and made a clear cut across the beach.
-They were unable to complete the task, as they discovered a rock-hard meadow bank beneath the sand.
-Water flowed through their cut temporarily, but the beach soon filled back in.
-A similar effort, for which a dredging machine was hired, was made in 1858.
+They were unable to complete the task, due to a rock-hard meadow bank beneath the sand.
+Water flowed through the cut temporarily, but the beach soon filled back in.
+A similar effort with a dredging machine was made in 1858.
 There is some speculation that these attempts to relocate the river mouth weakened the resolve of this stretch of beach so that when the Portland Gale arrived in 1898, it was all the more susceptible to the force of the water.

-In the years since the Portland Gale cut a new inlet for the North River, the size of the mouth has increased fifteen times over.
+In the years since the Portland Gale, the size of the river mouth has increased fifteen times over.
 What was once only 200 feet wide and ten feet deep is now 1/2 to 1 mile wide and up to 60 feet deep.
 The Rexhame Dunes now stand at the site of the old mouth.
 The dunes rise at least 20 feet above the mean high tide level, helping to enclose one of the more unique landscapes on the South Shore.

 One last note: In the summer of 1899, members of the Sea Rivers Club made an attempt to reopen the Old Mouth.
 With horses and a plow, they dug a channel through the freshly-created beach.
 For s short time, a narrow stream of water flowed through.
 However by morning, the channel had filled in again.